marcelcure/FsnNodeHealthCheck/README.md

 # FsnNodeHealth.py
 Python program running in the background on your home PC to check that your node is running properly.
 If there is a problem, it emails you to let you know.
 The programme is light weight and can be left running on your home PC indefinitly.
 You can either run it manually in a cmd window (Windows) or bash (Linux), or you can add it to your startup folder (Windows) or use /etc/init.d (Linux) to make it automatic.

+You can optionally record your nodes data into a csv file for import into Excel/LibreOffice.

 Please edit the python program FsnNodeHealth.py using Notepad (Windows) or nano/vim (Linux) to change the IP addresses and email parameters and to understand how to run it.